-Most of the brothers and sisters in the Lord believe: Thehas absolved our sins through our faith, and we are no longer of sin because the Lord has sanctified us, so that we are qualified to enter the heavenly kingdom.
+Most of the brothers and sisters in the Lord believe that thehas absolved our sins through our faith, and that we are no longer of sin because the Lord has sanctified us, so we are qualified to enter the heavenly kingdom.
 Well, is this view correct?
 Is it based on the Lord’s words?

 What Truths Do We Need to Seek to Eliminate Our Sinful Nature?

-It was discovered that greater number of prophecies in the Bible concern God’s judgment work in the last days.
+It was discovered that a greater number of prophecies in the Bible concern God’s judgment work in the last days.
 There are at least 200 verses in the Bible mentioning that God will come to execute judgment.
-Especially those scriptures that prophesy God’s coming to do the judgment work of the last days are highlighted, and some of them are as follows:
+The following are some of those scriptures that prophesy God’s coming to do the judgment work of the last days:

 “For the Father judges no man, but has committed all judgment to the Son” (John 5:22).